aostrega/opal-minitest/README.md

 ## Status

-Opal Minitest supports everything in normal Minitest except parallel test running, plugins, CLI options, and `#capture_subprocess_io`.
+Opal Minitest supports everything in minitest/unit except parallel test running, plugins, CLI options, and `#capture_subprocess_io`.

+Opal Minitest does not yet support minitest/spec, minitest/benchmark, minitest/mock, or minitest/pride.

 All code differences from normal Minitest are documented with the label `PORT`.